J.D., 1976, Howard University

 Professor Rogers has published important scholarly articles which have been heavily cited.
 Noteworthy examples of his scholarship include an article titled The Black Quest for Economic Liberty: Legal, Historical and Related Considerations, 48 How.
 L.J.
 1 (2004); and another titled The Constitutionality of the Defense of Marriage Act and State Bans on Same-Sex Marriage: Why They Won’t Survive, 54 How.
 L.J.
 125 (2010).

-In January 2017, Professor Rogers completed a manuscript for an article tentatively titled: Occupational Licensing: Quality Control or Enterprise Killer?
-Problems That Arise When People Must Get the Government’s Permission to Work.
-Professor Rogers hopes to publish the article before the end of 2017.
+In May 2017, the Pepperdine Journal of Business, Entrepreneurship & the Law chose Professor Rogers’ article titled Occupational Licensing: Quality Control or Enterprise Killer?
+Problems That Arise When People Must Get the Government’s Permission to Work, 10 J. Bus.
+Entrepreneurship & L. 145 (2017), as the lead article for that issue.

 Professor Rogers has also been the recipient of numerous teaching awards.
-He is the author of a book titled The African American Entrepreneur: Then and Now.
+He is the author of a best-selling book titled The African American Entrepreneur: Then and Now (Praeger/ABC-CLIO, 2009).
 The Howard University Faculty Senate awarded Professor Rogers its prestigious award for scholarship and creativity in 2010 in recognition of his work in writing that book.

-On June 28, 2016, Professor Rogers published a book titled Winners and Losers in the American Capitalistic Economy: A Primer.
+On June 28, 2016, Professor Rogers published a book titled Winners and Losers in the American Capitalistic Economy: A Primer (Colmar Publishing).
 Professor Rogers intends to use the book in conjunction with a course he plans to teach called Law, Economics and Capitalism.